 This is an autoimmune disease that can cause blood clots leading to miscarriage.
 For many patients, their only symptom is pregnancy loss.

-Factors such as exposure to environmental contaminants, age, general health including obesity, recreational drugs, alcohol intake and smoking can all have an impact on sperm health and increase the risk of pregnancy loss.
+Up to a third of miscarriages are believed to be caused by sperm abnormalities with higher rates of aneuploidy in older men.
+As well as age, general health including obesity, factors such as exposure to environmental contaminants, use of recreational drugs, alcohol intake, and smoking can all have an impact on sperm health and increase the risk of pregnancy loss.

 As with sperm factors, environmental contaminants, obesity, alcohol intake, smoking and recreational drugs can all have an impact on the quality of a woman’s eggs and increase the risk of chromosomal abnormalities in the embryo.